 Prior to joining ASU, she was Co-Director of the Center for Geospatial Technology at Texas Tech University and Research Associate Professor of Geography in the Department of Geosciences and affiliated with the TTU Climate Science Center.
 She served Deputy Director and Director of Research at the American Association of Geographers.
 Dr. Solís received a BS in Physics, BA in German, and MA in Geography from Kansas State University.
 She earned her Ph.D. in Geography from the University of Iowa where she was a Presidential Fellow.

 Her international experience includes fostering north-south and south-south academic networks among emerging scholars in sixty countries across Latin America, Africa, the Middle East and Southeast Asia.
 These efforts have been recognized by the United Nations Conference on Sustainable Development as a model program.
 She also serves as the elected and State-Department appointed President of the Geography Commission of the PanAmerican Institute for Geography and History of the Organization of American States, and has been honored with the designation of National Researcher II from Panama and twice the Enlaces Award for academic collaboration with Latin America.
-She is named as a Specialist on the Fulbright Commissions’ Roster of Experts and served with the Politecnico Instituto di Milano in 2018.
+She is a Specialist on the Fulbright Commissions’ Roster of Experts and served with the Politecnico Instituto di Milano in 2018.
 She was recognized as Geospatial Volunteer of the Year for the State of Arizona by the Arizona Geographic Information Council in 2019.

 1998 2002 PhD in Geography, University of Iowa

 1994 - 1996 Master of Arts in Geography, Kansas State University

 1989 - 1994 Bachelor of Science in Physics, Bachelor of Arts in German, Kansas State University